-Once NCC’s conservation biologists have an understanding of what features exist on the property, they assess the threats on or adjacent to the property.
+Once NCC’s conservation biologists have an understanding of what features exist on the property, they assess the threats on or bordering the property.
 Staff review factors that could have a negative impact on the key conservation targets, including invasive alien species, incompatible recreation and dams.
 Other threats can include hazards and infrastructure on the site such as garbage dumps, pits, wells, buildings, fences and other structures.

 If NCC owns the property, the actions in a property management plan that are directly tied to particular species and/or habitats and the associated threats are prioritized as critical, necessary or beneficial.

 For example, if the goal is increased forest cover and a significant threat is alien invasive species, the actions may include planting 10,000 sugar maple seedlings on 100 acres (40 hectares) in the southwest corner of the property in the next two years by using volunteers and mechanical means.